- People with rejection sensitive dysphoria have an emotional reaction to negative judgments, exclusion, or criticism beyond what most people feel.

 Is Rejection Sensitive Dysphoria Real?

-One question I field quite often as a clinical psychologist in practice, an Abnormal Psychology professor, and a mental health advice columnist is whether Rejection Sensitive Dysphoria is "real."
+First, for the deepest dive into RSD, make sure to check out my mental health podcast episode that discusses it.
+One question I field quite often is whether Rejection Sensitive Dysphoria is "real."
 It is most certainly real as in it is a cluster of symptoms that exists and can cause great impairment and distress.
 It is not as of yet, however, an official disorder listed in the Diagnostic and Statistical Manual of Disorders (DSM-5).
 So it is not a condition with its own official code label, but instead is a constellation of symptoms that are often (though not always) associated with other conditions.

 It is possible that RSD will be included as an official diagnosis in a future version of the DSM-5, but its absence in the meantime should not be taken as evidence that it is not legitimate, even if it lacks standalone status as an official DSM condition.